fbpx Skip to main content

 Term Length

 When committing to Dogs for Better Lives’ Regional Advisory Board (RAB), the term will last for one year (12 months), from the date that the RAB approves the new member.
-As long as the member fulfills all of the commitments throughout the year, members will be welcome to apply for an unlimited number of terms.
+As long as the member fulfills all of their commitments throughout the year, members will be welcome to apply for an unlimited number of terms.

 Leadership Roles

 Each Regional Advisory Board (RAB) will have a variety of leadership roles that will be voted on annually by its respective members in state/region.
 These positions currently consist of Chair, Vice Chair, Treasurer, and Secretary.
+Further details are outlined in the Orientation Packet each new member receives.

 Commitment